A number of IDTechEx

 health held a prominent place at CES 2018, with companies endeavouring to capitalize on the growing trend of moving away from B2B and towards B2C.
 Further IDTechEx research on healthcare can be found in our reports covering a variety of life science

 At CES this year there were multiple examples of products that had incorporated aspects of neuroscience that were central to their development or use, including products that: detected and monitored brainwave signals, monitored other biopotentials (such as heart rate) throughout the body, exerted non-invasive neuromodulation and some that capitalized on neural processes such as learning to develop enhanced products or therapies.

 Our 3D printing article covers the new printers being promoted by different companies such as: Polaroid, Markfoged, Cubibot

-and DWS.
+.
 There is also coverage of 3D Printing Pens, ceramic printers, metal printers and CES prize winners.
 For comprehensive coverage of the 3D Printing market see 3D Printing 2017-2027: Technologies, Markets, Players